nguyendacnguyenbinh/nguyendacnguyenbinh/README.md

-- 👋 Hi, I’m @nguyendacnguyenbinh
+- 👋 Hi, I’m Nguyen Dac Nguyen Binh
 - 👀 I’m interested in website design
+- I have mastered the knowledge about HTML, CSS and javascript
+- My best project untill now is https://github.com/nguyendacnguyenbinh/TourLDP
-- 🌱 I’m currently learning HTML, CSS and javascript
+- 🌱 I’m currently learning ReactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web design companies
-- 📫 How to reach me ...
+- 📫 How to reach me nguyendacnguyenbinh@gmail.com
 <!---
 nguyendacnguyenbinh/nguyendacnguyenbinh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.